jhallen/joes-sandbox/x/xquiz/README.md

 This program gives a math quiz, but includes a computer algebra system.
 It was written in 1990.
 I recently cleaned up the code so that it would compile on Ubuntu.
-This included fixing many warning, remove assumption that the system is 32-bits and re-indenting the code (22 year old me was happy with single space per-level indentation, but 50 year old me does not like it).
+This included fixing many warnings, removing the assumption that the system is 32-bits and re-indenting the code (22 year old me was happy with single space per-level indentation, but 50 year old me does not like it).